leangjia/blender_docs/manual/grease_pencil/animation/introduction.rst

 Animating with Grease Pencil
 ============================

-The main goal of Grease Pencil is to offer a 2D animation tools full immersed in a 3D environment.
+The main goal of Grease Pencil is to offer a 2D animation tool full immersed in a 3D environment.

 .. figure:: /images/grease-pencil_animation_introduction_example.png